dhall-lang/dhall-lang/.github/CONTRIBUTING.md

 submission.
 The absence of a vote counts as a vote in favor.
 The process is designed to be quick with a bias to action since if we make mistakes we can always roll them back with a new proposal.

+If the change is approved quickly, there is still a minimum 3-day waiting period before merging for changes to the standard.

 ## How do I get the "commit bit"?